-AC focuses its chief attention in marketing and planning for consulting services and other business on a set of market targets.
+AC has controlled its business on a geographic basis although it focused attention in marketing and planning for consulting services and other business on a set of market targets.
 The chief market targets, financial services (which is defined to include banking, brokerage and insurance for Andersen Consulting), utilities, products (which includes discrete and process manufacturing, distribution and airlines for Andersen Consulting), healthcare, telecom and government (federal, state and local government).
+Each of these market targets had been under the control of a geographic unit in the U.S. AC has changed that organization so that each market targets is now under the control of the geographic unit in the world that has most knowledge of the market.
+Each geographic unit in the world is still judged on its P. and L. but the units with market responsibility are also judged on the performance of that market.